 Because design and construction activities overlap, early construction phases involving sitework, foundations, superstructure and the exterior enclosure can be built while the remaining building interiors and mechanical system designs are being finalized.
 At this stage of the project, the Agency is in the field and is actively engaged in the building process while the design is being completed.
 Onsite construction continues like a traditional construction process; architects and engineers provide construction administration services and operate under the same professional standard of care.
 Third party inspectors and jurisdictional code review agencies are also involved, providing independent reporting and quality control services.

 Throughout the design and construction process, it is essential for the Agency to establish its level of involvement.
 One Agency may want to actively supervise the design-build process, while another may only want to be involved during key design phases.
 Turnkey delivery offers varying degrees of project involvement and consistently delivers on cost and schedule guarantees.

 Refining Design to Improve End-User Experience/Maintaining Budget and Schedule

 Another exciting feature of turnkey delivery is that it offers the Agency more opportunity to provide input into design refinements focused on the experience of the facility end-users.
-The integrated Design-Build approach of turnkey delivery allows design refinements to be incorporated more quickly, reducing any cost or schedule impacts to the project.
-As detailed in the case study on page 15, the use of mock ups enable design refinements to be made in real time with input from actual users of the planned space.
+The integrated design-build approach of turnkey delivery allows design refinements to be incorporated more quickly, reducing any cost or schedule impacts to the project.
+The use of mock ups enable design refinements to be made in real time with input from actual users of the planned space.
 If decisions cannot be made regarding future refinements, the project team can make provisions to accommodate the refinements at a later date.
 The use of a collaborative team approach can extend to senior level leadership when a special executive leadership team is established.
 This partnering approach ensures all members of the project team are aligned and able to determine the course of action when the unexpected occurs.